 his bald brown head, I whispered, “My motherland is somewhere in between.”

-And for I realized he didn't convince, I added, "If you watch History channel,
+When I realized he hadn’t been convinced, I added, "If you watch History channel,

 you may know there once was a meeting between Roosevelt, Churchill, and Stalin